ReVanced/revanced-patches/docs/3_fingerprinting.md

 ## ⏭️ Whats next

-The next section will give a suggestion on coding conventions and on the file structure of a patch.
+The next section will give a suggestion on coding conventions and the file structure of a patch.

 Continue: [📜 Patch file structure and conventions](4_structure_and_conventions.md)